SRI-CSL/iopc/README.md

 Todo list:

-0. install targets etc

-1.  iop.jar

-2.  travis
+0.  use vagrant to improve the travis

-3.  coverity
+1.  coverity

-4.  documentation
+2.  documentation

-5.  release
+3.  release

-6.  autoconf